Code-Institute-Submissions/MilestoneProject1-Gen5/README.md

   * The hero images of the console pages are not aligned vertically.

 4. Progress bar unresponsive
-  * The progress bar does not repond to input from the questionnaire, may require javascript.
+  * The progress bar does not repond to input from the questionnaire, requires javascript.

 ### Manual Testing